NathanTCz/xml_file/README.md

 `before` or `after` keys can be specified alongside the XPath values to insert the elements at certain position with respective to their siblings.

-- The `attribute` method allows setting the value of an XML element's attribute.
+- The 'attribute' method allows setting the value of an XML element's attribute.
 Following is an example:
 ```ruby
 xml_file '/opt/whole.xml' do